 As with all mutual funds, it is possible to lose money on an investment in the Dolan McEniry Corporate Bond Fund.
 An investment in the Dolan McEniry Corporate Bond Fund is not a deposit of any bank and is not guaranteed, endorsed or insured by any financial institution, government authority or the Federal Deposit Insurance Corporation (FDIC).
 The following risks could affect the value of your investment.
+Each risk summarized below is considered a "principal risk" of investing in the Dolan McEniry Corporate Bond Fund, regardless of the order in which it appears.
 Some or all of these risks may adversely affect the Dolan McEniry Corporate Bond Fund's net asset value per share ("NAV"), total return and/or ability to meet its objective.

 - Corporate Debt Obligations Risk.
 Corporate debt obligations are subject to the risk of an issuer's inability to meet principal and interest payments on the obligations.
 Therefore, the Dolan McEniry Corporate Bond Fund may be indirectly exposed to such risks associated with corporate debt obligations. - Market Risk.
 The value of the Dolan McEniry Corporate Bond Fund's shares will fluctuate based on the performance of the Dolan McEniry Corporate Bond Fund's investments and other factors affecting the securities markets generally.
 Certain investments selected for the Dolan McEniry Corporate Bond Fund's portfolio may be worth less than the price originally paid for them, or less than they were worth at an earlier time.
 The value of the Dolan McEniry Corporate Bond Fund's investments may go up or down, sometimes dramatically and unpredictably, based on current market conditions, such as real or perceived adverse political or economic conditions, inflation, changes in interest rates, lack of liquidity in the fixed income markets or adverse investor sentiment. - Geopolitical Events Risk.
 The interconnectivity between global economies and financial markets increases the likelihood that events or conditions in one region or financial market may adversely impact issuers in a different country, region or financial market.
-Securities in the Dolan McEniry Corporate Bond Fund's portfolio may underperform due to inflation (or expectations for inflation), interest rates, global demand for particular products or resources, natural disasters, climate change and climate-related events, pandemics, epidemics, terrorism, international conflicts, regulatory events and governmental or quasi-governmental actions.
+Securities in the Dolan McEniry Corporate Bond Fund's portfolio may underperform due to inflation (or expectations for inflation), interest rates, global demand for particular products or resources, trade disputes, supply chain disruptions, natural disasters, climate change and climate-related events, pandemics, epidemics, terrorism, international conflicts, cybersecurity events, regulatory events and governmental or quasi-governmental actions.
 The occurrence of global events similar to those in recent years may result in market volatility and may have long-term effects on both the U.S. and global financial markets. - Fixed Income Securities Risk.
 Interest rates may go up resulting in a decrease in value of the securities held by the Dolan McEniry Corporate Bond Fund.
-Fixed income securities held by the Dolan McEniry Corporate Bond Fund are also subject to interest rate risk, credit risk, call risk and liquidity risk, which are more fully described below. - Credit Risk.
-Credit risk is the risk that an issuer will not make timely payments of principal and interest.
-A credit rating iMGP Dolan McEniry Corporate Bond Fund - (Continued)
+Fixed income securities held by the Dolan McEniry Corporate Bond Fund are also subject iMGP Dolan McEniry Corporate Bond Fund - (Continued)